 thought that a chain under its own weight would take on a parabolic shape, which

-The above correct equations for a catenary were first derived in 1691,
+The above equations for a catenary were first derived in 1691,

-in their respective responses to a challenge of Jakob Bernoulli.
+in their respective responses to an open challenge from

 The witch of Agnesi.